sourcehut-mirrors/drewdevault.com/content/blog/2025-01-16-No-Billionares-at-FOSDEM-please.md

 I do not want to platform Jack Dorsey on this stage.
 To that end, I am organizing a sit-in, in which I and anyone who will join me are going to sit ourselves down on the Janson stage during his allocated time slot and peacefully prevent the talk from proceeding as scheduled.
-We will be meeting at 11:45 PM outside of Janson, 15 minutes prior to Dorsey's scheduled time slot.
+We will be meeting at 11:45 AM outside of Janson, 15 minutes prior to Dorsey's scheduled time slot.
 Once the stage is free from the previous speaker, we will sit on the stage until 12:30 PM.
 Bring a good book.
 If you want to help organize this sit-in, or just let me